gkontogiannhs/gkontogiannhs/README.md

 - 🔭 I’m currently working on my thesis which focus is on developing a conceptual information retrieval model that extends the classical Set-Based model by incorporating Graph Neural Networks, Language Models and Machine Learning techniques.
 - 🌱 I’m currently refreshing my knowledge in statistics, linear algebra and other stuff.
 Love coding and enjoy working on interesting side projects, while constantly striving to improve my coding skills.
 - 👯 I'm looking to collaborate on building an open-source ML software/library that can simplify complex machine learning tasks and empower developers to create intelligent applications with ease.
-- 📫 If you want to connect or chat about anything related to software, feel free to reach out to me via email at [gekontog@hotmail.com](mailto:g.kontogiannis@upnet.gr) or through my [LinkedIn](https://www.linkedin.com/in/george-kontogiannis/) profile.
+- 📫 If you want to connect or chat about anything related to software, feel free to reach out to me via email at [g.kontogiannis@upnet.gr](mailto:g.kontogiannis@upnet.gr) or through my [LinkedIn](https://www.linkedin.com/in/george-kontogiannis/) profile.
 - 👀 Thanks for stopping by, and happy coding! 🤖💻👨‍💻